 Foreigners as well should be more vocal and aim to become active citizens of our society.
 Those people who don’t want you heard will be more than happy to see you collect welfare and live on the outer fringes of society.

-TH: What are your dreams and visions for the future?
+WW: What are your dreams and visions for the future?

 Enrique: My vision of Finland is a simple one: I want to live in a society where everyone, irrespective of their background, are treated with dignity and given opportunities to build a good future.

-TH: Finland would be celebrating its 100 years of independence next year.
+WW: Finland would be celebrating its 100 years of independence next year.
 What are your dreams and visions for Finland’s next 100 years?

 Enrique: The Finland we’ll see in the next 100 years will be very different from today.